Food & Cooking

 Blending Old World tradition with New World innovation

-They brought with them an ancestral know-how which they adapted to local conditions.
-Down the road, they found success by blending their homeland traditions with the willingness to innovate so typical of the New World.
+They brought with them an ancestral know-how, which they adapted to local conditions.
+Down the road, they found success by blending their homeland traditions with the willingness to innovate, which is typical of the New World.

 With them, wine is truly a world affair.